 the City of Kingston will be exploring the feasibility of instituting a citywide food waste collection system.
 In

 2017, the City received funding to create an Organic Waste Diversion Plan to better understand and

 design a system, if feasible, for organics collection citywide.
-The City will partner with the Hudson Valley
+The City is partnering with the Hudson Valley

 Organics Diversion - The City of Kingston, in partnership with the Kingston Conservation Advisory Council, the Climate Smart Kingston Commission, and the Hudson Valley Regional Council, is undertaking a feasibility study for diverting food waste produced at municipal buildings as well as by residents and small businesses.
 This project, called the Kingston Organics Diversion Plan, will take the results from the study and propose a methodology for rolling out food waste diversion.